DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-3-Specs.md

 ![](./ESP-3-Inventory-Control-View.png)

 Item Numbers are unique and never reused.
 The Inventory Control Sheet records details of each item as well as all orders of that particular item from a supplier.
 ESP would like to be able to keep track of how many of each item they have in stock on an on-going basis so that they can use JIT (Just In Time) ordering rather than ordering when they run out.
-They would like the new system to keep an in-stock count for each item as well as a re-order value.
+They would like the new system to keep a re-order value for each item as well as an in-stock count.
 If the in-stock count is less than or equal to the re-order level the item will be ordered from a supplier.

 ## Purchase Orders